Zettlr/zettlr-docs/docs/de/reference/settings.md

 ## General Preferences

 You can display the general preference dialog using either the shortcut `Cmd/Ctrl+,`, the toolbar button (the cog) or the respective menu item.
 The dialog will then show up and present to you all configuration options you may customise.
-They are ordered in six tabs that you can see at the top of the dialog.
+They are ordered in nine tabs that you can see at the top of the dialog.

 * General: These options affect Zettlr as a whole.
 * Editor: These settings concern only the editor itself.
 * Export: Control how your files are exported in this tab.
 * Zettelkasten: Adapt Zettlr to match your Zettelkasten system.
 * Display: Control how the editor displays certain elements, such as images or links.
+* Theme: Select the theme for the app here.
+* Spellchecking: Find both the installed dictionaries and your user dictionary here.
+* AutoCorrect: Choose text to be replaced and also determine the quotes you’d like to use.
 * Advanced: Options for experienced users.

 ### General

 ![settings_general.png](../img/settings_general.png)

 In the general tab you find options that you might want to adjust if you begin using Zettlr to fit it to your needs.
 The application language is pretty self-explanatory.

-The "Night Mode" and "Snippets"-checkboxes control the display.
-The "Night Mode" is simply the dark theme Zettlr is capable of (and which you might want to control using the shortcut `Cmd/Ctrl+Alt+L` instead).
-Check the "Snippets"-checkbox to display meta information in the preview pane (although you can control this behaviour as well using its respective shortcut `Cmd/Ctrl+Alt+S`).
+The “Night Mode” and “File information”-checkboxes control the display.
+The “Night Mode” is simply the dark theme Zettlr is capable of (and which you might want to control using the shortcut `Cmd/Ctrl+Alt+L` instead).
+Check the “File information”-checkbox to display meta information in the file list (although you can control this behaviour as well using its respective shortcut `Cmd/Ctrl+Alt+S`).

-If you check "Hide directories during global search", Zettlr will not display directories while performing a search.
+If you check “Hide directories during global search,” Zettlr will not display directories while performing a search. by selecting “Always load remote changes to the current file”, Zettlr will not ask you whether you’d like to replace the file in the editor.

 The sidebar mode controls how the sidebar is displayed to you.
 You have two options:

 * Thin: In thin mode, the sidebar only displays _either_ the list of files _or_ the tree view.
 You can switch between both using the shortcut `Cmd/Ctrl+Shift+1`.
 * Expanded: The expanded mode displays both the tree view and the file list side by side.
 In this mode, you have both lists always present.
+* Combined: This makes the Sidebar look more like a traditional file browser, because it does not divide folders and files.

 If you want to hide the sidebar completely, please use the distraction-free mode (`Cmd/Ctrl+J`).